JerrrrryL/causal_search/README.md

 # Usage

-Please see the demo.ipynb notebook for the example codes of Suna.
+Please see the dataprofile/demo.ipynb notebook for the example usage of Suna.